timurrrr/RaceChronoDiyBleDevice/README.md

 various ECUs, sensors, etc. Connecting a new device to this network poses risks such as data corruption, packet losses, etc., that can negatively affect the performance of some or all components of a car.
-Same applies to incorrect connections and alternations of the CAN bus wiring.
+Same applies to incorrect connections and alternations to the CAN bus wiring.
 This can cause various undesirable effects, such as "Check engine" lights, electrical and mechanical damage, loss of control, injuries and even death.

-By using any information or code in this project you assume any and all risk, and release any liability from the author(s) and contributors to this project.
+By using any information, hardware designs or code in this project you assume any and all risk, and release any liability from the author(s) and contributors to this project.

 ## High level overview of the next steps